Top insulin maker Novo caught up in China's widening drug probes

 Paris-based Sanofi said it took the claim “very seriously”.

-Chinese investigations into bribery and over-pricing have so far centered on Britain’s GlaxoSmithKline Plc (GSK) (GSK.L) but the latest developments suggest they could have a wider impact across the pharmaceuticals industry.
+Chinese investigations into bribery and over-pricing have so far centred on Britain’s GlaxoSmithKline Plc (GSK) (GSK.L) but the latest developments suggest they could have a wider impact across the pharmaceuticals industry.

 Novo said on Thursday that local Administration for Industry and Commerce (AIC) officials visited a production facility in Tianjin on August 1, adding there had been no visit at the company’s head office in the country.